 Removing a Node

-There are various reasons why you may want to remove a node:
+There are various reasons why you may want to remove a node in Redis Enterprise Software (RS):

 - You no longer need the extra capacity, meaning you wish to permanently remove the node.